sez11a/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/devops/enabling-asset-auto-tagging.md

    Auto-tagging currently works only for images, text-based documents, text-based web content, and blog entries.
 ```

-Here, you'll learn how to enable asset auto-tagging in general.
 This is required prior to configuring auto-tagging for specific asset types, which is documented separately:

 * [Auto Tagging Images](../../tags-and-categories/user-guide/auto-tagging-images.md)
 * [Auto Tagging Texts](../../tags-and-categories/user-guide/auto-tagging-texts.md)